crogs-foundation/openevolve-smiles25/README.md

+# Applied AlphaEvolve

+This repository contains artifacts of the Applied AlphaEvolve project done on SMILES 2025.
+We applied OpenEvolve for CAD Reconstruction and Combinarotial Geometry.

 # OpenEvolve

 An open-source evolutionary coding agent that began as a faithful implementation of AlphaEvolve and has evolved far beyond it, enabling automated scientific and algorithmic discovery.